ZerongGuo/IntrinsicFrustration/README.md

 "Higher-order Interactions Induce Chimera States in Globally Coupled Oscillators".

 License:
 This project is distributed under the MIT License.
-See LICENSE file for details.